HaooolinYe/-2021-CEGEP-science-student-Graduation-Research-Project-/README.md

 ## Improvement?
 Sure thing!
-* Calculating the upper and lower bound, be aware of the space left for improvement
+* Calculating the upper and lower bound, be aware of the space left for the improvement
 * Dynamic programming feels the right way to give us a same or more optimal solution

 Websites that we found helpful: